Sunshine's Secondary ESL Studio

 Once I shifted from random speaking prompts to daily routines, my classroom felt less like pulling teeth and more like guided practice.

 Another small strategy that helps these routines work better is allowing students more thinking time before they respond.
-I share several practical examples in my article on wait time strategies in the ESL classroom.
+I share several practical examples in my article on Wait Time Strategies in the ESL Classroom.

 How to Build ESL Speaking Routines Using Conversation Cards